-To get Version Control System integration working you have to specify which source files should be translated and how Crowdin should structure the translated files in your repository.
+To configure a Version Control System integration, specify which source files should be translated and how Crowdin should structure the translated files in your repository.

 ** (doubled asterisk)